THE ADVENTURE CHRONICLES

 ABOUT THE BOOK

-The stories of de Mérida make for unforgettable travel adventures back to a remote land and age, when the search for gold and the desire for power dominated men’s actions.
-They offer the modern reader a rare look into the historical events of long ago that shook the foundations of the Inca Empire.
+The stories of de Mérida make for an unforgettable travel adventure back to a remote land and age, when the search for gold and the desire for power dominated men's actions, and they offer the modern reader a rare look into the historical events of long ago that shook the foundations of the mighty Inca Empire.

-As an aside, I have personally traveled some 70% of the routes followed by both expeditions and thus am able to convey my understanding of the terrain and people encountered in de Mérida’s telling of things.
+As a final note, I have traveled some seventy percent of the routes followed by both expeditions and am able therefore to convey my understanding of the terrain and people encountered in de Mérida's telling of things.